 You have no items in your shopping cart.

 Famous as a topical treatment for sunburn and other skin conditions and irritations, aloe vera also boasts a landslide of other health benefits that scientists are only just beginning to understand.
-Through all the studies conducted on this plant no negative effects have been found.
+Through all the studies conducted on this plant, no negative effects have been found.
 On the opposite, tests on animals have shown that the animals lived 25 percent longer than those not consuming the aloe.
-Further more, animals consuming the aloe showed reduced incidences of heart disease, leukemia and kidney disease.
-So without further a due, let’s take a closer look at this remarkable herb.
+Furthermore, animals consuming aloe showed reduced incidences of heart disease, leukemia, and kidney disease.
+So, without further ado, let’s take a closer look at this remarkable herb!

-Although Aloe’s make up is predominantly water (approximately 96-99%) the remaining ingredients (Vitamins, Minerals, Sugars, Enzymes, Lignins, Amino Acids, Anthraquinones, Saponins, Fatty Acids, Salicylic Acid) pack quite a powerful nutritional punch.
-Scientists believe that it is; A) the huge variety of constituents (close to 100) and B) their ability to work synergistically, that makes aloe such a powerful helper for such a variety of ailments.
+Although Aloe’s makeup is predominantly water (approximately 96-99%) the remaining ingredients (Vitamins, Minerals, Sugars, Enzymes, Lignins, Amino Acids, Anthraquinones, Saponins, Fatty Acids, and Salicylic Acid) pack quite a powerful nutritional punch.
+Scientists believe that it is; A) the huge variety of constituents in aloe (close to 100), and B) their ability to work synergistically, that makes aloe such a powerful helper for such a variety of ailments.

 Despite having only trace amounts of B12, the other active ingredients greatly increase the absorption and bio-availability of the B12 to the body thus making aloe a valuable addition to vegetarian and vegan diets.
-Vitamin B12 is a water soluble vitamin, interestingly enough it has also been shown to aid the body in absorbing Vitamin E which is fat soluble.
-These findings would suggest that aloe may in fact help in the absorption of all fat and water soluble vitamins making it a wonderful addition to any menu.
+Though Vitamin B12 is a water-soluble vitamin, interestingly enough it has also been shown to aid the body in absorbing Vitamin E which is fat-soluble.
+These findings would suggest that aloe may help in the absorption of all fat and water-soluble vitamins making it a wonderful addition to any menu.

-Externally aloe has been shown to give relief to skin problems including sun burn, acne, rashes, cuts, insect bites, poison ivy.
-In addition to its soothing effect, aloe has anti-inflammatory, anti-bacterial and anti-fungal properties helping accelerate healing and preventing infection.
+Externally aloe has been shown to give relief to skin problems including sunburn, acne, rashes, cuts, insect bites, and poison ivy.
+In addition to its soothing effect, aloe has anti-inflammatory, anti-bacterial, and anti-fungal properties helping accelerate healing and preventing infection.

-The list of health benefits for aloe vera really does just go on and on … what more needs to be said… time to get a shovel, some potting mix and pop a few plants around your kitchen and living room.
+The list of health benefits for aloe vera does just go on and on.
+What more needs to be said?
+Time to get a shovel, some potting mix, and pop a few plants around your kitchen and living room.